FAQ

 Will the ride be canceled for any reason?

 It will be run rain or shine unless there is an event such as an Act of God or the participating towns deem it unsafe.
-We have purhcased event cancellation incurance through BikeReg but, it is limited.
-We highly reccomend you purhcase BikeReg insurance too.
+We have purchased event cancellation insurance through BikeReg, but it is limited and is based on government-issued warnings for events such as extreme storms with a threat to life.
+We highly recommend you purchase BikeReg insurance, too.

 What if I wish to change between distances?